mdom/txtnish/README.md

 Appends a new tweet to your twtxt file.
 There are three different ways to input tweets.
 You can either pipe them into tweet, or pass them along as arguments.
-When you call `txtnish tweet` without any arguments and it's not connected to a pipe, it wall call `$EDITOR` for you and tweet any line as seperate tweet.
+When you call `txtnish tweet` without any arguments and it's not connected to a pipe, it will call `$EDITOR` for you and tweet any line as seperate tweet.

 ## timeline